-- 1. Any project for improvement of a structure to correct previously identified existing violations of state or local health, sanitary, or safety code specifications that have been identified by the local code enforcement official and that are the minimum necessary to assure safe living conditions; or - 2.
-Any alteration of a "historic structure," provided that the alteration will not preclude the structure's continued designation as a "historic structure."
+1. Any project for improvement of a structure to correct previously identified existing violations of state or local health, sanitary, or safety code specifications that have been identified by the local code enforcement official and that are the minimum necessary to assure safe living conditions; or the structure's continued designation as a "historic structure."